Meet the Board

 Patrick Flynn is the executive director of hotel operations, sales and catering at Peppermill Resort Spa Casino.
 Flynn has more than 24 years of hotel and gaming experience, ranging from finance to hotel operations.
 Flynn has served on the council for the Economic Development Authority of Western Nevada and the board of directors of the Nevada Hotel and Lodging Association.
 He earned his B.A. in Business Administration at the University of Nevada, Reno and a Hospitality Management Diploma from the American Hotel & Lodging Association.

-Kevin Sullivan is the Secretary/Treasurer of the RSCVA Board, is the Chairman of the Finance and Human Resources Committee and is the Reno Market President at the Mutual of Omaha Bank.
+Kevin Sullivan is the Chairman of the RSCVA Board, is the Chairman of the Finance and Human Resources Committee and is the Reno Market President at the Mutual of Omaha Bank.
 With more than 20 years of banking experience, he previously served as corporate lending manager for northern Nevada, overseeing all commercial loan activity.
 He serves on The Children's Cabinet board and the board of directors for the Nevada State Development Corporation.
 Sullivan earned his B.S. in Business Management at the University of Nevada, Reno and is a graduate of the Pacific Coast Banking School at the University of Washington.